pediapress/mwlib.rl/README.txt

 linux-libertine

 After the font installation a directory "mwlibfonts" needs to be created in the home directory.
-All fonts need to be symblinked to the appropriate directories (see fontconfig.py).
+All fonts need to be symlinked to the appropriate directories (see fontconfig.py).

 Contact/Further Information
 ======================================================================